 As its name suggests, day trading works by buying and selling stocks or other instruments continuously.
 All trades are placed and finalized within a single trading day.
 As a form of risk management measure, day traders avoid having open trades overnight, so that they don’t suffer from price changes they can’t react to.

 Traders who operate manually usually execute 5 to 8 trades per day.
-Those who rely on automated trading systems can execute dozens or even hundredths of trades within one day.
+Those who rely on automated trading systems can execute dozens or even hundreds of trades within one day.
 When traders aren’t buying or selling, though, they are focused on monitoring different markets, analyzing trends, reading research and analyst notes, looking for news, or communicating with peers.

 To understand how day trading works, it is important to also look at the average length of the period traders hold the instruments they are buying.
 The average time generally ranges from a few minutes to no more than an hour.
 However, in many cases, traders sell their assets even before the first minute.
 So, what this means is that day traders rarely remain passive.